Where are we with calibration under dataset shift in image classification?: Experimental setup

 \subsection{Models}

 Experiments are performed in two settings.
 First, for models trained with randomly initialised weights, where for each dataset, we trained classifiers with six different architectures: ResNet18/50~\citep{he_deep_2016}, EfficientNet~\citep{tan_efficientnet_2019}, MobileNet~\citep{howard_mobilenets_2017}, ViT-Base~\citep{dosovitskiy_image_2020}, ConvNext-tiny~\citep{liu_convnet_2022}, keeping the checkpoint with the highest balanced accuracy on the validation set.
-We additionally investigate the calibration of models finetuned from pretrained foundation models, using the vision encoders from Dino-V2-Base~\citep{oquab_dinov2_2023}, CLIP~\citep{radford_learning_2021}, SiG-LIP~\citep{zhai_sigmoid_2023}, MAE-Base~\citep{he_autoencoder_2021} and, for medical datasets only, BioMedClip~\citep{zhang_multimodal_2025}.
+We additionally investigate the calibration of models finetuned from pretrained foundation models, using the vision encoders from Dino-V2-Base~\citep{oquab_dinov2_2023}, CLIP~\citep{radford_learning_2021}, SiG-LIP~\citep{zhai_sigmoid_2023}, MAE-Base~\citep{he_autoencoder_2021} and, for medical datasets only, BioMedClip~\citep{zhang_multimodal_2025}. \rebuttal{Additional details regarding our training setup and hyperparameters can be found in \cref{sec:hyperparameters}.
+All detailed training configurations are also available in our codebase to ensure reproducibility.}